 A "principal" is legally obligated to reimburse the surety company for any loss and expense incurred by the surety.
 The principal's obligation to the surety can therefore be greater than the original obligation to the "obligee".
 The surety has the same recourse against the principals any other creditor would have in recovering their losses.

 Can I Buy A Bond From An Agent In A State Other Than The State I Live In Or Need A Bond In?

 You are free to purchase a bond from any licensed agent in the US as long as he is licensed in the state in question.

 How Can I Tell If I'm Being Quoted A Fair Price For My Bond?

 Prices can vary substantially.
-Depending on a surety company’s claim experience for a certain bond or the surety’s desirability for the type of bond you are requesting.
-The “Fees” an agent charges for a bond can also have a substantial effect on the price.
+Depending on a surety company's claim experience for a certain bond or the surety's desirability for the type of bond you are requesting.
+The "Fees" an agent charges for a bond can also have a substantial effect on the price.
 Most bonds can be obtained without paying a fee to an agent.
-If you have good credit and find a bond price that sounds substantially higher than prices you see posted on ours or similar websites, get more than one quote to make sure you’re being offered a fair price.
-If you cannot qualify due to credit or other factors for a standard priced bond, it maybe necessary to pay more.
-Keep in mind an agent’s fee may be added in varying amounts and could make a huge difference on the price.
-Again check with more than 1 agency to find the best price.
-Agencies provide “Free Quotes” Always ask how much the fee is.
+If you have good credit and find a bond price that sounds substantially higher than the prices you see posted on ours or similar websites, get more than one quote to make sure you're being offered a fair price.
+If you cannot qualify due to credit or other factors for a standard priced bond, it may be necessary to pay more.
+Keep in mind an agent's fee may be added in varying amounts and could make a huge difference in the price.
+Again, check with more than 1 agency to find the best price.
+Agencies provide "Free Quotes" Always ask how much the fee is.

 How Can I Find Out If I Qualify For The Bond I Need?